ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ### General

 #### Subdivision "Subsurf" Modifier
 Allows for the averaging of faces to generate more smooth surfaces.
-Increasing the Render value in Catmull-Clark increases the number of faces generated a
+Increasing the Render value in Catmull-Clark increases the number of faces generated after a render, but doesn't generate those renders during an edit.